NL-BioImaging/biomero/resources/tutorials/tutorial_local_slurm.md

 </details>

-That should take you through connecting Omero with a local Slurm setup.
+That should take you through connecting OMERO with a local Slurm setup.

 ### Batching